EmilieAndreasen/cds-vis-assignments/Assignment_3/README.md

 ### Task Overview
 For this assignment, the main objective was to predict the type of document based solely on its visual appearance using the Tobacco3482 dataset (see *Data Source*).
 The code had to be able to do the following:
-1. Load the Tobacco3482 dataset and generate labels for each image.
+1. Load the Tobacco3482 dataset.
+2. Generate labels for each image.
-2. Train a CNN-based classifier to predict document type based on visual features.
+3. Train a CNN-based classifier to predict document type based on visual features.
-3. Output a classification report and a plot of learning curves for the trained classifier.
+4. Output a classification report and a plot of learning curves for the trained classifier.
-4. Save the results in the `out` folder.
+5. Save the results in the `out` folder.

 ### Repository Structure
 Below is the directory structure of the repository.
 Make sure to have a similar layout for easy navigation and reproducibility purposes.